iinus/EthicalHacking-TTM4536/summary/README.md

 <a name="chap1"></a>
 ## Chapter 1
-The book walks through setting up a VM for Kali Linux (but I'm sticking to my Mac<3 for obvious reasons).
+The book walks through setting up a VM for Kali Linux.
 Kali was designed by Offensive Security, and is based on Debian.
 It comes with a bunch of hacking-tools installed from before, e.g. Hydra (password cracking) and Metasploit (known exploits).

 <a name="chap2"></a>
 ## Chapter 2: Network Basics
 [Socket module](https://docs.python.org/3/library/socket.html) -  A socket is one endpoint of a two-way communication link between two programs running on the network.
 In python, we can use the socket module to create socket objects.
-When the socket object is created, we must pass to constants: one representing the address family we wish to use (e.g. ipv4/ipv6), and one representing the socket type (e.g. raw, udp, tcp).
+When the socket object is created, we must pass two constants: one representing the address family we wish to use (e.g. ipv4/ipv6), and one representing the socket type (e.g. raw, udp, tcp).

 ### TCP client
 * import socket

 Three steps:
 * Create socket: client = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 * Connect the client: client.connect(target_host, target_port)